About Us

 OUR MISSION & CORE VALUES

 Rev. Susan Rogers (pronouns she/her) is our pastor.
 She grew up in Jacksonville and graduated from Terry Parker High School and the University of Florida.
-After working as an occupational therapist for 9 years, she pursued vocational ministry and moved to Atlanta to attend seminary.
+After working as an occupational therapist for 9 years, she sensed a call into vocational ministry and moved to Atlanta to attend seminary.
+Starting a church was never on her radar (“If you want to make God laugh, tell her your plans,” writes Anne Lamott).

 OUR PASTOR

 We are shaped by those who participate with us, which means we are constantly changing shape as people come and go!
-Some who currently facilitate and coordinate groups or serve as liaisons to community partners include —
+Some who currently facilitate and coordinate groups, serve in various roles, or as liaisons to community partners include —

 Andrew Robinson Elementary Partnership: Mary Elizabeth Ballentine (maryelizabethgd@gmail.com)